 - You Are Better Than You Think You Are: The gist of his final piece of advice to Korra in Book Two.

-Yep, turns out this guy's still around, in the Spirit World.
-After killing the Moon Spirit, Zhao was condemned to the Fog of Lost Souls, a Spirit World Prison-Entity that slowly drives its prisoners insane.
-After seventy years trapped there, Zhao has seen better days.
+A former Fire Nation commander that killed the Moon Spirit in the previous series.
+He was condemned to the Fog of Lost Souls, a Spirit World Prison-Entity that slowly drives its prisoners insane.

 - Berserk Button: Anything related to Aang is this, as he absolutely flips out when he sees his son Tenzin.